paulvt/sinoptik/README.md

 port = 4321
 ```

-## Forecast API
+## Forecast API endpoint

-The `/forecast` endpoint provides forecasts per requested metric a list of
+The `/forecast` API endpoint provides forecasts per requested metric a list of
 forecast item which are each comprised of a value and its (UNIX) timestamp.
+It
-It does so for a requested location.
+does so for a requested location.

 ### Locations